What are healthcare associated infections?

 If you are going to hospital, there are things you can do before admission and in hospital that will help reduce the chance of you getting an infection.
 Steps to follow before you go to hospital include:

 - stop smoking – smoking can interfere with healing processes.
-It also damages the airways, which can make lung infections more likely
+It also damages your airways, which can increase your chances of getting a chest infection

 - maintain a healthy weight – people who are overweight are more prone to infection